raphaelquati/qtfirebirdibppsqldriver/README.md

 Ported from https://code.google.com/p/qtfirebirdibppsqldriver/ to Qt5

-Go to http://www.ibpp.org, download the driver.
+Go to http://www.ibpp.org or http://sourceforge.net/projects/ibpp/, download the driver.

 Copy fbclient.dll (or fbclient.so) to lib directory.